The Brittle Test: Replacing Your Roof Through Insurance

 Common Reasons Claims Might Be Denied Even If Your Roof Fails

-Filing an insurance claim can be frustrating, especially if it’s denied.
-Here are common reasons claims get rejected:
+Filing an insurance claim can be tricky, especially if it gets denied.
+To avoid surprises, here are common reasons claims are often rejected:

-1. Insufficient documentation: Insurance companies need strong evidence for approval.
-If your inspection or Brittle Test lacks details, the claim may be denied.
-Work with a residential roofing pro who knows how to build a solid case.
+- Insufficient documentation: Insurance companies need detailed evidence to approve claims.
+If your inspection report or Brittle Test results are incomplete, your claim may be denied.
+Provide clear documentation, including photos, repair estimates, and detailed reports on the roof’s condition.
+Work with a roofing professional who can help build a solid case.

 Tips to Boost Your Chances of Insurance Coverage for Roof Replacement